shanecrosby/MysteryGame/story/Level1.md

 [INTERACTION]
 Trigger: Click footprints
-Voice Tone: investigative, low intensity
+Duration: 10s
 Text: "These footprints are strange… too sharp to be human, but too small to be a monster.
 Who could they belong to?"
+Sound file: StrangeFootprints.mp3

 #### Collect Fabric Scrap (Clue 2)

 [INTERACTION]
 Trigger: Click purple fabric
-Voice Tone: surprised discovery
+Duration: 8s
 Text: "A torn piece of fabric… purple.
 Isn’t this the colour of Team Starflare's stage outfits?"
+Sound file: TornFabricClue.mp3

 #### Inspect Headphone Jack (Clue 3)

 [INTERACTION]
 Trigger: Click metal object
-Voice Tone: thoughtful
+Duration: 7s
 Text: "A broken headphone jack?
 This is Frostbeat tech.
 Someone from the squad was definitely here."
+Sound file: BrokenHeadphoneClue.mp3

 #### Optional – Inspect Campfire

 [INTERACTION]
 Trigger: Click campfire
-Voice Tone: warm, reflective
+Duration: 5s
 Text: "A campfire… still warm.
 Whoever was here left not long ago."
+Sound file: CampfireClue.mp3

 ---

 ### Tutorial Prompts

 [NARRATION]
-Trigger: First interaction
+Trigger: First click not on a clue
-Voice Tone: tutorial, friendly
+Duration: 4s
 Text: "Try clicking objects to investigate.
 Some may hold clues."
+Sound file: HowTo.mp3

 [NARRATION]
 Trigger: First clue found
-Voice Tone: supportive
+Duration: 4s
-Text: "Great!
+Text: "Great Work!
 You found your first clue.
 Keep searching the area."
+Sound file: FoundFirstClue.mp3

 [NARRATION]
 Trigger: After all clues collected
-Voice Tone: story progression
+Duration: 6s
 Text: "That's enough clues for now… time to follow the footprints and uncover the truth."
+Sound file: EnoughCluesLevel1.mp3

 ---